Imoustak/Dockerventure/Taming_the_Docker_beast-Dockerventure_Part_2/README.md

 ### COPY

 `COPY` is used in order to copy files inside the container.
 This is usefull in order to transfer for example executable files and various other files used by the container.
-In our case we copy our python script along with its dependencies.
+In our case we copy our python script along with its dependencies definitions.

 ### CMD